pjotrp/bioinformatics/README.md

 pipelines, thereby reinventing the wheel and ending with a semi-optimal and hard to maintain work flow solution.
-This  manifesto calls for a collaborative effort in changing the way we write software for pipelines and making such bioinformatics software pipelines simpler, flexible and more manageable.
+This  manifesto calls for a collaborative effort in changing the way we write software for pipelines and making such bioinformatics software pipelines simpler, flexible, 'antifragile' and more manageable.

 The manifesto accentuates command line tools with a clear input/output stream supporting (Unix) pipes, which make the components of a (sequencing) pipeline.
-But also for web based tools, and even GUI programs, most of above rules and recommendations are applicable.
+Also for web based tools and GUI programs, most of above rules and recommendations are applicable.
 By making software solutions self contained and modular they become pluggable and can be easily replaced by a new generation of tools.
 Software is software.
 Software should be easy to change, replace and